pschool-in/curriculum/content/grammar/phrase.md

 ## One instead of Many!

-Which one word will replace the underlined phrase.
+Which one word will replace the underlined phrase?

 ```
 The judge *took no notice of* the lawyer’s statement.